-- The most common clothes for men and women
+- Common clothing for men and women

-- What people wear during weddings and holidays
+- Attire for weddings and holidays

-- How clothing shows local traditions
+- How outfits reflect local customs and traditions

 2. Tunisian National Costume